 (including out of normal business hours) and locations will be

 discussed by the Chair and members at their initial meeting.

 The operation of the RecFAC and the conduct of RecFAC members during meetings is guided by

 Fishery Advisory Committees Establishment and Procedures.
 This document covers issues including conflicts of interest, confidentiality, media interactions and standard procedural matters.

 The meetings are chaired by an independent Chair.
 The Chair is responsible for the orderly conduct of meetings and encourages members to work co-operatively to achieve a consensus view rather than using a majority voting approach.
 In circumstances where consensus is not achievable, the Chair seeks the views of all members and provides these to the Minister.

 Meeting summaries, action items and recommendations and are recorded for each meeting.
 The Chair provides a report to the Minister summarising the key discussion points and outcomes of the meeting.
 RecFAC recommendations are forwarded to the Minister after each meeting.

 Raising topics for consideration

 Ideally topics should be raised with the Department first, as many issues may be resolved as a matter of general business by the Department.
-Some topics may also be out of scope and the matter may be directed towards the appropriate organisation.
+Some topics can also be out of scope and directed to an appropriate organisation.

-RecFAC Agendas and Chair's Summaries prior to 2015 are available on request.
+RecFAC Agendas and Meeting Summaries prior to 2019 may be available on request.